jbriceno-jaen/kraken-example/DEPLOYMENT.md

 npm run db:push
 ```

+### 5. Create Manager User

+After deploying, create a manager user in your database.
+See [README-DATABASE.md](./README-DATABASE.md) for instructions.

+**Important:** When creating a manager user directly in the database, make sure to set `approved: true` in the SQL INSERT statement.

 ### 6. Verify Deployment

 1. Visit your Vercel URL: `https://your-app.vercel.app`
 2. Test the application:
+   - Register a new user
-   - Sign in with Clerk
+   - Sign in
    - Create a profile
    - Make a reservation
    - Add a personal record
+   - Test manager features (if you created a manager account)

 ## Post-Deployment Checklist

 - [ ] Environment variables are set in Vercel
 - [ ] Database schema is pushed (`npm run db:push`)
-- [ ] Clerk domain is configured
+- [ ] Manager user is created in database
 - [ ] App is accessible at Vercel URL
-- [ ] Authentication works
+- [ ] Authentication works (register/login)
 - [ ] Database connections work
 - [ ] All features are functional